SebastianMaierEPFL/talentedsoup-website/s_n.md

 - Volatility Change (21 days) – change in rolling volatility vs. 21 days ago

 To make these features comparable over time, we apply a rolling z-score using a 252-day (approximatively 1-year) window, so each feature is locally standardized.

-(Maybe insert graph to show what the features look like)

 # Letting the Data Discover Regimes: Hidden Markov Models